Towards Healthcare Research & Consulting

 By product, the 2D/3D combination systems segment is expected to grow at the fastest rate in the digital breast tomosynthesis market during the forecast period.
 2D/3D combination systems offer benefits of both 2D and 3D systems, presenting more opportunities for efficient cancer detection.
 It can capture both 2D mammograms and 3D images of the breast tissue, enabling healthcare professionals to reduce errors during examination.
 The major limitation of a 3D system is a higher irradiation dose, which can be overcome through combination systems.
 This leads to shorter examination times and reduced compression, improving patient comfort.
 In addition, the interpretation of microcalcifications and masses is easier.
 All these features and benefits are likely to increase the demand for combination systems over the years.

-By end-use, the hospitals segment led the global digital breast tomosynthesis market in 2024.
+By end-use, the hospitals segment led the global digital breast tomosynthesis market by 68% share in 2025.
 The segmental growth is attributed to favorable infrastructure and suitable capital investments.
 Hospitals have professionals from multiple departments, providing expertise from all aspects to patients.
 Favorable reimbursement policies also increase the number of hospital admissions of breast cancer patients.
 Moreover, hospitals follow stringent regulatory guidelines, providing enhanced care.
 Several hospitals also organize awareness campaigns to promote early detection and screening of breast cancer.

 Diagnostic Centers: Fastest-Growing